zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 </group>
 ```

+### Step 6: Build your dashboard (Optional)

-These rules allow the SOC to receive alerts and respond to issues in the evidence lifecycle immediately.
+The rules above allow the SOC to receive alerts and respond to issues in the evidence lifecycle immediately.
+But that may not be enough as you may need a better, human-readable monitoring experience.
+Below you can find a sample dashboard.

-{% include gallery id="gallery" caption="Sample Wazuh dashboard" %}

-Above you can find a sample dashboard.
 Since it was tried in a lab environment where I tried signing and verifying multiple times, the numbers are a bit arbitrary.
 You can build better ones with your creativity.

+{% include gallery id="gallery" caption="Sample Wazuh dashboard" %}

 ## Summary